Gina Williams: 2011–present: collaborations with Guy Ghouse

 Circa 2010, Williams started working with guitarist Guy Ghouse, an Australian of Chinese and Indian descent, born and raised in the Kimberley.

 In 2014, Williams and Ghouse and released Kalyakoorl (Noongar for "Forever").
 The album was recorded, mixed and mastered at Crank Studios with Lee Buddle and featured Russell Holmes (Piano), Roy Martinez (Bass), Arun Satgunasingam (Percussion) and introduces Gina's daughters Lauren and Bella McGill (backing vocals).
 The album was sung entirely in Noongar.

-In 2018 Williams and Ghouse released their second collaborative album Bindi Bindi (Noongar for "The Butterfly").
+In 2018, Williams and Ghouse released their second collaborative album Bindi Bindi (Noongar for "The Butterfly").
 The album was once again recorded, mixed and mastered at Crank Studios with Lee Buddle.
 Stephen Bevis from The West Australian said "this landmark album is a triumph.
-Singer-songwriter Gina Williams and guitarist Guy Ghouse have laid down an important stepping stone in what will hopefully be an irresistible and sustained renaissance in Noongar language and culture...But this is not only an important cultural document - it is a plain lovely musical gem...4.5 stars..."
+Singer-songwriter Gina Williams and guitarist Guy Ghouse have laid down an important steppingstone in what will hopefully be an irresistible and sustained renaissance in Noongar language and culture...But this is not only an important cultural document - it is a plain lovely musical gem...4.5 stars..."

-Also in 2018 Gina Williams and Guy Ghouse signed a world wide publishing agreement with Perfect Pitch Publishing.
+Also in 2018, Gina Williams and Guy Ghouse signed a worldwide publishing agreement with Perfect Pitch Publishing.

 The duo's third collaboration Koorlangka (Noongar for "Children/Legacy") was released in February 2020.
 Once again, this album was recorded on Noongar country (Perth), and mixed and mastered at Crank Studios with Lee Buddle.
 Hayden Davis from Pilerats said "Koorlangka [is] a collection of old-fashioned lullabies and children's songs performed in the Noongar language, modernising classic tales from both Indigenous and Anglo-Saxon backgrounds and adapting them for Indigenous Australia; Williams' vocal moving between Noongar and English as twinkling instrumentals from Guy Ghouse, acoustically backing the soothing and comforting vocal of Williams as it swirls and dances around."

-In 2021 Williams released her first book, Wanjoo, featuring illustrations from students at Ashfield Primary School in Perth.
+In 2021, Williams released her first book, Wanjoo, featuring illustrations from students at Ashfield Primary School in Perth.